A Message from the ARC Steering Committee Chair and Vice Chair

 Karen, an FSU Distinguished University Scholar, received her BA in Communication from Florida Atlantic University and her J.D. from Florida State University.
 She is the director of the Institute for Family Violence Studies at the FSU College of Social Work, where she also oversees the FSU Student Resilience Project.
 Karen’s team designs and creates large-scale web-based trainings for professionals in many fields.
 Her work with the Student Resilience Project was shaped by a diverse group of students who wanted authentic, evidence-based resources shaped for a population that grew up on the internet.
 Her work emphasizes the needs of the end-user, and is therefore constantly being reshaped and refined in ongoing iterations.
 She admires the fearlessness of students in their gleeful use of new technologies, as well as the welcoming acceptance of people across life’s spectrums that defines and elevates Gen Z.

-Amber Douglas, Ph.D., Steering Committee Vice Chair
+Laura Johnson, Ph.D., Steering Committee Vice Chair